Who says New Year’s Eve is only for grown-ups? This party idea countdown is all about ringing in the good times with the kiddos.

 Midnight Snack Bags

 Staying up late can really work up an appetite.
 Have kids make their own snack bags to open up and enjoy at midnight.
 They can fill brown paper lunch bags with treats such as New Year’s cookies or winter trail mix.
-Have them draw their own countdown clocks on circles cut out of cardstock or sheets of foam, and paste them to the bags.
+Have them draw their own countdown clocks on circles cut out of cardstock or sheets of foam, and paste them into the bags.

 More ideas include scrawling messages on the bags and decorating them with glitter, stickers, and ribbon.
 This a fun way to celebrate the midnight theme while... feeding hungry guests, or a cute way to pack a treat for later.